-Daily routine At Ladybird Brinnington our daily routines reassure children that their needs will be met.
+At Ladybird, our daily routines reassure children that their needs will be met.
 Our routines also provide opportunities for children to experience success in what they are doing, which promotes self-control and self-esteem.
 Children are provided with the opportunity to free-play, circle time activities such as singing, show and tell.
-Staff and children sit together during meal time and discuss the importance of eating healthy; children are supported in being able to feed themselves.
+Staff and children sit together during mealtime and discuss the importance of eating healthy; children are supported in being able to feed themselves.

 Our outdoor area is an extension on our indoor area providing children with the opportunities to take risks during play, use their imagination and most importantly have fun through play.
 The children also enjoy a weekly visit from Footytotz.
-Footytotz is designed to develop children’s motor skills of balance, co-ordination and agility.
-The Footytotz programme is proven to be a fantastic way of developing a child’s self-confidence and independence.
-For more information visit http://www.footytotz.co.uk/about-footytotz
+Footytotz is designed to develop children's motor skills of balance, co-ordination, and agility.
+The Footytotz programme is proven to be a fantastic way of developing a child's self-confidence and independence.
+For more information https://footytotz.co.uk/

 - Personal, Social and Emotional Development